Hyperfoil/qDup/README.md

-# Qdup
+# qDup
-The Qdup project provides a way to coordinate multiple terminal shell connections for queuing performance tests and collecting output files.
+qDup allows shell commands to be *queued up* across multiple servers to coordinate performance tests.
+It is designed to follow the same workflow as a user at a terminal so that commands can be performed with or without qDup.
+Commands are grouped into re-usable Scripts that are mapped to different Hosts by Roles. qDup has 3 pre-defined phases for script execution to follow the usual performance test workflow: setup, run, cleanup.
 ## Example
 The main way to use qDup is with yaml configuration files passed to the executable jar.
 Let's look at a sample yaml.
 ```YAML
 name: example                                # the name of the test we plan to run